Hardmath123/hardmath123.github.io/content/believe-in-magic.md

 compass and a straightedge.
 I'm amazed by the fact that you can find the sum of the factors of a hundred million million million fast, without a calculator.

-I like the math that lets you do magic--*real* magic--with just a bit of thought.
+I like the math that lets you do magic---*real* magic---with just a bit of thought.
 I like proofs whose results I don't believe (c'mon, there's no *way* the ant reaches the end of the rubber rope).
 Proofs that give you an edge over everyone else, even though everyone else could have come up with them on their